CoryMcCartan/birdie/README.md

 class of Bayesian models for accurately estimating conditional distributions by race, using Bayesian Improved Surname Geocoding (BISG) probability estimates of individual race.
-This package implements BIRDiE as described in [McCartan, Goldin, Ho and Imai (2022)](https://arxiv.org/abs/2303.02580).
+This package implements BIRDiE as described in [McCartan, Fisher, Goldin, Ho, and Imai (2024)](https://www.nber.org/papers/w32373).
 It also implements standard BISG and an improved measurement-error BISG model as described in [Imai, Olivella, and Rosenman (2022)](https://www.science.org/doi/full/10.1126/sciadv.adc9824).